GIScience/ohsome-quality-api/docs/indicators_en.md

 ### References

 - A. Wöltche, "Open source map matching with Markov decision processes: A new method and a detailed benchmark with existing approaches", Transactions in GIS, vol. 27, no. 7, pp. 1959–1991, Oct.
 2023, doi: [10.1111/tgis.13107](https://onlinelibrary.wiley.com/doi/full/10.1111/tgis.13107).

+## Attribute Completeness
+Derive the ratio of OSM features with present attributes.

+### Methods and Data
+- intrinsic method

+Calculates the percentage of features that contain a certain attribute.

+### Limitation
+Limited to one attribute.

+## Building Comparison
+Compares the total building area of OSM with the building area of two reference datasets.

+### Methods and Data
+- extrinsic method

+The result is the ratio of the total area of buildings in OSM devided by the total area of buildings in the reference dataset.

+Reference datasets:
+- [EUBUCCO](https://docs.eubucco.com/): Europe wide building footprints, derived from administrative datasets.
+- [Microsoft Buildings](https://planetarycomputer.microsoft.com/dataset/ms-buildings): Worldwide building footprints, derived from satellite imagery.

+### Limitations
+Compares only the overall square meters of building polygons of OSM and reference dataset, not the actual overlap.

+## Currentness
+Estimate currentness of features by classifying contributions based on topic specific temporal thresholds into three groups: up-to-date, in-between and out-of-date.
+Estimate currentness of features by analyzing the distribution of their most recent contributions
+- Determine up-to-date, in-between and out-of-date contributions.
+- Classified into up-to-date, medium, outdated -> Features are considered up-to-date if their last edit falls within a predefined short time window.
+- Put contributions into three bins: (1) up-to-date (2) in-between and (3)
+        out-of-date.
+The range of those bins are based on the topic.
+        After binning determine the result class based on share of features in each bin.

+## Road Comparison
+Result is a ratio of the length of reference roads which are covered by OSM roads to the total length of reference roads.

+### Methods and Data
+- extrinsic method

+Identifies corresponding road geometries in OSM and the reference dataset to calculate the ratio of matched road length.

+Reference dataset:
+- [Microsoft Roads](https://github.com/microsoft/RoadDetections): Worldwide dataset of roads, derived from satellite imagery.

+## User Activity
+Calculates how many unique users contributed to a specific topic, grouped by month.

+### Methods and Data
+- intrinsic method

+Monthly amount of unique users who edited a specific topic in the area of interest are derived for the entire time range of OSM.
+Additionally, the median for the last 3 years are calculated as well as a regression line to see the current tendency of user activity.

+### Limitations
+Does not give information about data quality on its own but can be used additionally to other indicators.